 As a school, we have a set of learning expectations that we strive to instill in all our students from Pre-K to 8th grade.
 They are:

 Life Long Learners: Throughout Pre-K we are going to be starting to recognize our letters, letter sounds, and numbers.
 Through small groups activities and class projects we will build up our number and letter bank and be ready for reading in K!
 Other skills we are going to begin building upon are one-to-one counting, fine motor, book handling, and word sound skills.

 Faith Filled Christians: We will learn about how God made all things good through prayers, service, and bible stories.
 We are focusing this year on how God made the world.
 As we to go to mass every Friday, we are focusing more and more about the church and our church family.
 Their curiosity for the church and our faith is growing everyday.

 Responsible Students: Our service project this year is working with Crayola ColorCycle.
 This program allows for schools to send in old use up markers to be recycled and turned into energy.
 This means we are keeping plastic out of our landfills and we are getting our old markers reused and recycled.
 As well as service, we build upon our communication skills.
 Our classroom is continually working on skills to help build our communication skills with peers and teachers.
 We work on our social skills during recess, PE, and Discovery time.
-This helps us all clearly express our ideas!
-Sharing has started on a daily basis.
-Sharing is always a fun activity students use to communicate something their love!
-We have also began to stress the important of expressing our feelings via healthy communication.
+This helps us all clearly express our ideas, thoughts, and feelings.

 Here are a few things that you can do with your child to give them a head start in Pre-K and K!